inhabitedtype/angstrom/README.md

 # Angstrom

-Angstrom is a parser-combinator library that provides a monadic and applicative interface for constructing parsers with unbounded lookahead.
-Its parsers can consume input incrementally, whether in a blocking or non-blocking environment.
-To achieve efficient incremental parsing, Angstrom offers both a buffered and unbuffered interface to input streams, with the unbuffered interface enabling zero-copy IO.
-With these features and low-level iteration parser primitives, Angstrom makes it easy to write efficient, expressive, and reusable parsers suitable for high-performance applications.
+Angstrom is a parser-combinator library that makes it easy to write efficient, expressive, and reusable parsers suitable for high-performance applications.
+It exposes monadic and applicative interfaces for composition, and supports incremental input through buffered and unbuffered interfaces.
+Both interfaces give the user total control over the blocking behavior of their application, with the unbuffered interface enabling zero-copy IO.
+Parsers are backtracking by default and support unbounded lookahead.

 [![Build Status](https://travis-ci.org/inhabitedtype/angstrom.svg?branch=master)](https://travis-ci.org/inhabitedtype/angstrom)